nschlia/ffmpegfs/INSTALL.md

 -----------------

-If you want to build FFmpegfs yourself, e.g. check out the latest version from GIT and be at the bleeding edge, you may build it yourself.
+If you want to build FFmpegfs yourself, e.g. check out the latest version from GIT and be at the bleeding edge:

 **If building from git, you'll need these additional prerequisites:**